a2roger/backup/w4_data/readme.md

 #### Sketch: **`rss`**

 This sketch loads an RSS feed of [curling news](http://www.cbc.ca/cmlink/rss-sports-curling) and shows how to do some XML processing by printing the title of each news story.
+The output is printed to the Processing console (there is no graphical output).

 RSS data is just a specific format of feed data stored as XML, and is usually hosted on a webserver.
 To load in the XML feed, we use the `loadXML()` function.
 As you might expect at this point, this function can take in either a local filename or a URL pointing to a remote file, just like `loadStrings()` and `loadTable()`. `loadXML()` returns an instance of the built-in `XML` class.

 To figure out where the data is within the XML RSS feed, you can inspect it using a web browser, or download it and use a text editor.
 Try opening the [feed XML in the sketch](http://www.cbc.ca/cmlink/rss-sports-curling) to see what it looks like.
 The `<![CDATA[ ... ]]>` tags you see around text are a special tag indicating that the contained text is *character data*, and should not be interpreted as XML itself.